GitHub-Hooks/api-docs/README.md

 GitHub UI Hooks are JavaScript functions that execute before or after events that take place within the context of the GitHub UI.
 These are **not** first class citizens within GitHub or Git itself.
 A browser extension is needed to execute these scripts and a developer must add the scripts to their repositories in a `.github-ui-hooks.js` file.

 These hook scripts are only limited by a developer’s imagination.
-Some example scripts include:
+Some example hooks include:

 - `pull-request-compare`: When the compare page for a pull request is opened
 - `pull-request-merged`: When a pull request is merged